Archery

 Softball is a form of baseball that is played nine to a side on a smaller

 playing field.
-It was invented in 1887 by Hancock of Chicago's
+It was invented in 1887 by George Hancock of Chicago's

 Farragut Boat Club, who imagined that the popular game of baseball